Documentation Index

 Prev Next

 Quest Rapid Recovery is certified for use with Wasabi.
-For more info on how Quest & Wasabi work together, please visit this solution page.
-To use this product with Wasabi, please follow the instructions below.
+For more info on how Quest & Wasabi work together, visit this solution page.
+To use this product with Wasabi, follow the instructions below.

 mceclip0.png

-1. Add a new Cloud Account per the screen shot below:
+1. Add a new Cloud Account per the screenshot below.

 mceclip0.png

-Provide following details:
+Provide the following details.

 • Display Name - Wasabi